Automotive industry in the United States: Post-war years

 Initial auto production after World War II was slowed by the retooling process, shortages of materials, and labor unrest.
 However, the American auto industry reflected the post-war prosperity of the late-1940s and the 1950s.
+Automotive marketing during this time imbued car advertisements with themes of fantasy and escapism.
 Cars grew in overall size, as well as engine size during the 1950s.
 The Overhead valve V-8 engine developed by GM in the late-1940s proved to be very successful and helped ignite the horsepower race, the second salvo of which was Chrysler's 1951 Hemi engine.

 Longer, lower, and wider tended to be the general trend.
 Exterior styling was influenced by jets and rockets as the space-age dawned.
 Rear fins were popular and continued to grow larger, and front bumpers and taillights were sometimes designed in the shape of rockets.
 Chrome plating was very popular, as was two-tone paint.
 The most extreme version of these styling trends were found in the 1959 Cadillac Eldorado and Chrysler Corporation's 1957 Imperial.

 The Chevrolet Corvette and the Ford Thunderbird, introduced in 1953 and 1955 respectively, were designed to capture the sports car market.
-However, the Thunderbird grew in size in 1958 and evolved into a personal luxury car.
+The Thunderbird grew in size in 1958 and evolved into a personal luxury car.
 The 1950s were also noted for perhaps one of the biggest miscues in auto marketing with the Ford Edsel, which was the result of unpopular styling and being introduced during an economic recession.

 The introduction of the Interstate Highway System and the suburbanization of America made automobiles more necessary and helped change the landscape and culture in the United States.
 Individuals began to see the automobile as an extension of themselves.